Moby: 2016–present: Recent albums and documentary

 On June 1, 2022, Moby launched his new record label, Always Centered at Night.
 He established it to sign "emerging and fascinating variety of singers to join with me in making music they might not have been able to make elsewhere."
 The first single, "Medusa", features Grammy nominated singer Aynzli Jones.

 On January 1, 2023, Moby released a two-and-a-half-hour ambient album Ambient 23.
 It was made almost exclusively with dated drum machines and synthesizers, with his "early ambient heroes" as sources of inspiration, including Brian Eno and Jean-Michel Jarre.

+On June 14, 2024, Moby released Always Centered At Night.
+Featuring vocals from several artists including Brie O'Banion on the first single released on music platforms, "We're Going Wrong", serpentwithfeet, returning to the album Lady Blackbird on the second single "Dark Days", Benjamin Zephaniah on the third single "Where Is Your Pride?", Gaidaa on "Transit", Danae, J.P.
+Bimeni, Raquel Rodriguez, Aynzli Jones, Akemi Fox, Choklate on the fourth single "Sweet Moon", India Carney on the fifth and final single, "Precious Mind", and Jose James.
+Moby released the music videos for both "Transit" and "Where is your Pride?" on YouTube in June shortly after the album released.
+Rolling Stone praised the album on Moby for his "creativity knows no boundaries".
+Moby later release a complimentary remix album in mid September titled "always centered at night (quiet home: remixes dj mix)".
+Fans would go on to say the original album is "like a sequel" to Moby's smash hit "Play" released in 1999 going on to be his most recognized album.

 Collaborations

 Moby has collaborated live with many of his heroes while on tour or at fundraisers.
 He has performed "Walk on the Wild Side" with Lou Reed, "Me and Bobby McGee" with Kris Kristofferson, "Heroes" and "Cactus" with David Bowie, "Helpless" with Bono and Michael Stipe, "New Dawn Fades" with New Order, "Make Love, Fuck War" with Public Enemy, "Whole Lotta Love" with Slash, and "That's When I Reach For My Revolver" with Mission of Burma.